How to prevent age-related macular degeneration?

 Benefits of Omega-3 Fatty Acids

 Your retina needs omega-3 fatty acids, especially DHA and EPA.
-DHA helps your photoreceptor cells work better since it’s a major part of retinal tissue.
+DHA helps your photoreceptor cells function more effectively since it’s a major part of retinal tissue.
 These fats also reduce inflammation that can lead to AMD.

 You’ll find these healthy fats in cold-water fish like:

-The largest longitudinal study found people who ate lots of omega-3s had 38% less risk of late AMD.
+The largest longitudinal study found people who ate lots of omega-3s had a 38% lower risk of late AMD.
 Eating fish twice a week reduced early AMD risk by 24% and late AMD risk by 33%.

 The Mediterranean Diet and AMD Prevention